Crime on the rise, police stats show

 A total of 219,111 crimes were recorded in the 12 months to September 2017, compared to 194,910 over the same period in 2016.

-All four Welsh police forces saw crime increases according to the Office for National Statistics, with Gwent Police seeing the largest.
+All four Welsh police forces saw increases in crime according to the Office for National Statistics, with Gwent Police seeing the largest.

 One force said it was down to a change in how crime is recorded and "greater public confidence in reporting crime".